 Adderall Addiction: Signs, Effects, Treatment, and Prevention Strategies

-Adderall addiction is the compulsive and harmful misuse of the medication and is characterized by a range of signs and symptoms.
-These signs may include a strong craving for Adderall, an inability to control or reduce its use, and experiencing withdrawal symptoms when attempting to quit.
+The signs of Adderall addiction include a strong craving for Adderall, an inability to control or reduce its use, and experiencing withdrawal symptoms when attempting to quit.

 What is Adderall Addiction?